 During our walks we also “discovered” a number of nice recent architectural projects.
 The Sports Campus in the Zuiderpark in The Hague, for example, or the Hague’s city office on Leyweg.
 And of course the beautiful new station Lansingerland-Zoetermeer, although all that beauty offers no excuse for two important defects in the building: there is hardly any shelter from the wind and there is no cup of coffee to be had.

 We didn’t even hesitate to explore suburbia; more specifically the so-called Vinex suburbs from around the turn of the century.
 Those Vinex locations have a bad reputation, which is a bit unfair; neighborhoods such as Wateringseveld and Ypenburg are remarkably varied, with lots of green and water.
 And therefore they are a lot more successful than the boring sixties and seventies neighborhoods where I grew up.

-In the train on the way to the last corona walk, A. made the appointment for her vaccination.
+In the train on the way to our last covid19 hiking adventure, A. made the appointment for her vaccination.
 My first shot was already doing its benificial work then.
 In that same week, the link between “public transport” and “necessary travel” was officially lifted.
 The era of corona walks seems to be coming to an end.
 And that’s a good thing, because I think we’ve seen this South Wing by now.
 Experience has shown that, forced by the circumstances, many beautiful walks can be plotted even in a limited area.
 But now I am really looking forward to day trips to more exotic places such as, to name three at random, the Betuwe, South Limburg or Texel.